mbund/buckeyectf-2022/writeups/andes/andes.md

 }
 ```

 To be honest, I don't feel like bypassing these security checks though.
 We've actually already gathered enough information to beat the contract already.
 We don't control `nextVal` but it must be some number between 0 and 63, so worst case scenario we can guess and run the contract 64 times on average.
 But it is actually far easier than that because `nextVal` is the same number across multiple bids and is not changed unless someone else actually has made themselves the selector and set the next number.
-We can run out attacker contract once with a random guess, then debug the contract to get the persistent value of `nextVal` and run our attack again but this time with the correct value of `nextVal` and get enough funds to get the flag.
+We can run our attacker contract once with a random guess, then debug the contract to get the persistent value of `nextVal` and run our attack again but this time with the correct value of `nextVal` and get enough funds to get the flag.

 Here is the complete attacker contract:
 ```sol